 Project SEARCH comprises three phases, which are described below.

-Phase 1: Customers enroll in internships that allow them to learn employment-related hard and soft skills in a real-life work environment.
+Phase 1: Customers participate in internships that allow them to learn employment-related hard and soft skills in a real-life work environment.
 They attend daily classroom instruction that the local school district provides and that follows the Project SEARCH curriculum.

 Phase 2: Customers are placed in or find competitive integrated employment that pays the prevailing wage in the industry and that allows them to use the skills they have learned during their Project SEARCH internships.
 The job must be consistent with the services and goals outlined in the customer's IPE.